shinomakoi/magi_llm_gui/README.md

 See:
 https://github.com/abetlen/llama-cpp-python/#installation-with-openblas--cublas--clblast--metal

+Can also use the llama.cpp server API if it's launched.
+See: https://github.com/ggerganov/llama.cpp/tree/master/examples/server

 **Exllama**

 To install Exllama, follow the install instructions at https://github.com/turboderp/exllama inside the magi_llm_gui folder.
 Also requires CUDA Toolkit installed (installed with Linux package manager or downloaded from NVIDIA for Windows).
 Tested working on Linux.
 For Windows, good luck.